pashinin/workgroups2/README.md

 Workgroups is a session manager for Emacs.

-- It saves all your opened buffers, their location and sizes on disk to restore later.
+- It saves all your opened buffers, their location and sizes on disk to restore later
-- You also can create several workspaces.
+- You can create several workspaces

-Isn't it enough?
+You can also restore such buffers as: org-agenda, shell, magit-status, help.

+Fork it and [add more special buffers support](https://github.com/pashinin/workgroups2/wiki/For-developers).
+Or even better - fix bugs.

 ## Install